 What services do I receive during my stay?
 Unlike some Yukon accommodations, your cottage has a private bathroom with full bath.
-We have 24-hour staff available at our reception area.
+We have 24-hour staff available.

 Is there wi-fi access?
 You can access free password-enabled internet in the Sunroom at any time.
 We ask for quiet voices after 10pm.